JamesMGreene/jquery.outerHtml/README.md

 _(Coming soon)_

 ## Release History
+ - 1.0.6: Published to the jQuery Plugins Registry on 2013-02-07.
+     - Fixed [Issue #1](https://github.com/JamesMGreene/jquery.outerHtml/issues/1), resolving all known issues with jQuery 1.8.x
  - 1.0.5: Published to the jQuery Plugins Registry on 2013-02-07.
      - Initial release, plus some minor fixes to "README.md", jQPR manifest, and Travis-CI config